 If the student does not find the committee's decision satisfactory, he or she can petition the senior vice president, in writing.
-The senior vice president will review the decision of the committee and can let the committee's decision stand or reverse it and resolve the problem utilizing the academic rules and standards of the College.
-The senior vice president will then forward the final decision to the student as well as to the registrar's office.
+The vice president of academic affairs will review the decision of the committee and can let the committee's decision stand or reverse it and resolve the problem utilizing the academic rules and standards of the College.
+The vice president will then forward the final decision to the student as well as to the registrar's office.